jsutixvdatascyj5/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and correctness are often more critical than micro-optimizations."

 In other words, as a programmer, it's essential to avoid over-engineering or optimizing your code prematurely without data to support the need for optimization.
 It can lead to increased complexity, harder maintenance, and potentially introduce bugs.
 Always prioritize solid coding practices and ensure functionality before refining for speed.

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clear, concise, and maintainable code.
+Strive for simplicity in design and implementation.
+Complexity often leads to bugs, maintenance nightmares, and scalability issues.
+Remember that it's easier to add complexity than remove it later.
+Always look for ways to break down complex problems into simpler components, and choose straightforward solutions over overly intricate ones.
+The best code is the one that's easiest to understand and modify."